LovinaS21/Exercise/docs.md

 This documentation describes how to use the Sensodyne automatic toothbrush.

-Note that this toothbrush is totally safe to use for children, adults, pets, tress and wildlife.
+Note that this toothbrush is totally safe to use for children, adults, pets, trees and wildlife.

+I like electric toothbrush.